A Clear Guide to Arithmetic, Logical, Relational, and Bitwise Operators

 Now let’s move on to assignment operators.
 Assignment means storing a value in a variable.
 The most common assignment operator is =.
 In an expression like x = 5, the meaning is simple: store the value 5 in the variable named x.

 There are also compound assignment operators, which combine calculation and assignment in a single step.
-For example, x += 3 means the same thing as x = x + 3.
+For example, x += 3 means the same basic thing as x = x + 3.
 The same pattern applies to -=, *=, /=, and %=.

 These operators make code shorter and easier to read, especially in loops, counters, and accumulation logic where the same variable is being updated repeatedly.
+For example, adding a product price to a running total is a natural place to use total += price.
+Reducing remaining lives in a game might use lives -= 1.

 Increment and Decrement Operators